Consult Compendium

 • The Evaluation and Accreditation of cross-border forms of education, offered by local Institutions of HE in member states or third countries.

-• Assessment of the conditions for the provision of cross-border education from foreign Institutions of HE in Cyprus
+• Assessment of the conditions for the provision of cross-border education from foreign Institutions of HE in Cyprus.

 • Assessment of inter-institutional cooperation of HEI.